ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 Verifying support
 -----------------
-The best way to validate whether a Python library supports a version of Python is by :ref:`Using Continuous Integration`.
+The best way to validate whether a Python library supports a version of Python is by :ref:`Using continuous integration`.
 An example GitHub workflow testing Python 3.7 through Python 3.10 on Windows and Linux would start with: